 This doesn’t mean that all cats are antisocial.
 If your pet grew up with siblings, she might end up lonely by herself.
 It’s common for a cat that loses a long-term companion to grieve.
 Your pet may relish the opportunity to have some company, but it depends on your cat’s unique personality.

 Things to Consider Before Getting a Second Cat

 Before you start laying the groundwork for a second cat, think about whether it’s a good idea.
 Things to consider in this situation include:

 - The age of the cats.
-If your current pet is getting older, you may think a kitten will perk them up.
+If your current pet is getting older, you may think a kitten will perk her up.
 What’s more likely is that different energy levels will create a problematic living relationship.
-Here’s some advice on introducing a kitten to a senior cat.
+Here’s our in-depth guide to introducing a kitten to a senior cat.

 - The personality of the cats.
 You’ll also need to ensure that both cats have compatible personas.
-If your existing cat is placid, a bolshie and pushy second pet will dominate them.
+If your existing cat is placid, a more aggressive second pet will dominate her.

 - The sex of the cats.
-Finding the right gender balance is very important.
-Two females, for example, will often fight.
+Finding the right gender balance is vital.
+Two females will often fight.

 - The lifestyles of the cats.
 Are both cats happy being indoors?
 Will one of them want to wander outside?
 Mixing and matching lifestyles can lead to feline frustration.

 - The size of your home.
 Having two cats in an apartment can be a bit of a squeeze.
 They’ll both need territory they can make their own.
 Is your house big enough for two cats?